qnx-ports/build-files/ports/Fast-DDS/README.md

 # Dependency warning

 You should compile and install its dependencies before proceeding (in order).
-If you specify `INSTALL_ROOT` or `INSTALL_ROOT_nto` for any of the dependencies below, make sure you set `INSTALL_ROOT` for Fast-DDS to the same directory as well.
+If you specify `INSTALL_ROOT` or `INSTALL_ROOT_nto` for any of the dependencies below, make sure you set the same `INSTALL_ROOT` across the board.
 + [`asio`](https://github.com/qnx-ports/build-files/tree/main/ports/asio)
 + [`tinyxml2`](https://github.com/qnx-ports/build-files/tree/main/ports/tinyxml2)
 + [`Fast-CDR`](https://github.com/qnx-ports/build-files/tree/main/ports/Fast-CDR)